-The Crankbrothers Sterling Long frame pump features an aluminum barrel.
+The Crankbrothers Sterling pump features an aluminum barrel.
 The construction is solid.
 You can feel the quality in your hand.
 The aluminum body was designed to keep its weight to a reasonable 141g.
-Thanks to its dual piston design, users have the option to switch between high volume (1 to 40 psi) or high pressure (40 to 100 psi).
+Thanks to its dual piston design, users have the option to switch between a large volume (1 to 40 psi) or high pressure (40 to 100 psi).
 This can be done by simply twisting the dial on the base.
 Another highlight includes the universal head that fits either a Presta or a Schrader valve.

 Blackburn Airstik SL Pump

 The Blackburn Airstik SL Pump has a lightweight aluminum shaft and barrel.
 Weighing only 60g and measuring about 16cm long, it is the smallest and lightest among Blackburn’s pumps.
 But don’t let it fool you into thinking that it will only deliver a limited amount of air.
 In fact, it is capable of delivering a maximum pressure of 160 psi.
 It also features a dual chamber, which is designed to move 37% more air than similar-sized pumps.
 The inner shaft of the pump works as an air chamber, which results in an increased air volume per stroke.